Lebanese security forces, protesters clash ahead of vote

-BEIRUT (Reuters) - Lebanese security forces fired tear gas and water cannon at protesters trying to block MPs and ministers from reaching parliament on Tuesday for a vote of confidence in Prime Minister Hassan Diab’s new cabinet.
+BEIRUT (Reuters) - Security forces fired tear gas and water cannon at protesters in Beirut on Tuesday as the Lebanese parliament convened to hold a vote of confidence on the new government led by Prime Minister Hassan Diab.

-MPs are set to vote on a government policy statement that says “painful steps” are needed to address a financial crisis which has led the currency to lose a third of its value and banks to severely curb access to deposits.
+MPs are set to vote on the government’s policy statement which says “painful steps” are needed to address a financial crisis that has weakened the currency and pushed banks to severely curb access to deposits.

-Seeking to thwart the vote, hundreds of protesters gathered from early in the morning in central Beirut where security forces blocked off all the roads leading to the barricaded parliament building.
+Hundreds of protesters gathered in central Beirut to try to block MPs from reaching the parliamentary building.
+Security forces blocked off all the roads leading to the barricaded parliament district.

-Protesters lobbed rocks at security forces deployed at several locations around the city center.
+Men and women, their faces wrapped in scarves, lobbed rocks at security forces deployed at several locations around the city center as clouds of tear gas engulfed them.

+Protesters hurled eggs and threw paint at the cars of lawmakers and ministers while others tried to smash their tinted windows.

+Some MPs skirted the clashes, arriving at parliament on the back of motorcycles.
+Crowds chanted revolution, waved Lebanese flags and held signs that said “no confidence”.

-One of the world’s most heavily indebted states, Lebanon is facing a crisis rooted in decades of state waste and corruption.
+One of the world’s most heavily indebted states, Lebanon is facing a crisis rooted in decades of state waste and corruption which have fueled public anger.

-The crisis came to a head last year as slowing flows of capital from abroad led to a hard currency crunch and protests erupted against the ruling elite.
+The crisis came to a head last year as slowing flows of capital from abroad led to a hard currency crunch and protests erupted across the country against the ruling elite.

 Parliament Speaker Nabih Berri has said Lebanon should seek IMF technical help and take a decision on whether to pay maturing foreign debt next month based on IMF advice, an-Nahar newspaper and a government source said on Tuesday.